amitraj-py/configs/README.md

 # configs

-Configs that I have compiled over time.
+Configs that I have compiled over time from multiple sources.

 **Note** - vimrc is for Vim 8, some things don't work in Vim 7.
 Edit as necessary.